Warren Seay, Jr.

 Before joining ArentFox Schiff, Warren was an Associate in the Real Estate Finance group of a large, Texas-based business law firm.

 Warren also served as the President of the DeSoto Independent School District Board of Trustees, and navigated DeSoto ISD through one of its most challenging leadership periods ever.
 When initially elected, Warren became the youngest elected official in Texas.
 Subsequently, he was re-elected four consecutive years as the Board’s President, making him the youngest Board President in the US.
-Warren has won praise from local, statewide, and national educators for building strong coalitions, articulating a bold vision for student improvement, and leveraging every available resource (including a nationally-recognized sports program in DeSoto, Texas) in order to transform a 10,000-student school district into a national example of turnaround success and innovation.
+Warren has won praise from local, statewide, and national educators for building strong coalitions, articulating a bold vision for student improvement, and leveraging every available resource (including a nationally recognized sports program in DeSoto, TX) in order to transform a 10,000-student school district into a national example of turnaround success and innovation.

 Publications, Presentations & Recognitions